Owens Tax Advisors regularly present and provide public comment on topical tax matters.

 • Often IRD doesn’t allocate debt demands between income years.

-• Where back tax is owed it is often is legally possible to purchase back tax credits from a central pool administered by the Public Trust.
+• Where back tax is owed it is often legally possible to purchase back tax credits from a central pool administered by the Public Trust.
 IRD is able to tag the file to identify such an application has been made but in general does not activate that, and continues with payment demands.

 • We have even caught IRD contacting an employer direct and requiring tax to be deducted from salary where there was a payment arrangement in place.